For Our Customers

 Feedback on customer requests for products

-Tosei is moving forward with efforts to plan and design products with better quality by internally sharing feedback on complaints and requests raised by customers during after-sales inspections and their straightforward opinions obtained from personal perspectives and resident questionnaires.
+Tosei is moving forward with efforts to plan and design products with better quality by internally sharing feedback on complaints and requests raised by customers during after-sales inspections and their straightforward opinions obtained from personal perspectives.

 For Our Employees